 - Go to Admin > Pricing > Ticket Types

-- If you want to encourage uptake of Print at Home tickets and suppress COBO/Will Call and Postal delivery types online, follow the instructions laid out in this article; all delivery types will still be available in the Sales Interface
+TIP: If you want to encourage Print at Home and suppress COBO/Will Call and Postal delivery types online, follow the instructions laid out in the How to Suppress COBO/Will Call as a Delivery Method article.
+All delivery types will still be available in the Sales Interface.

-The option to allow Print at Home delivery is set at Instance level, so it can be enabled for as many or as few of your Events as is needed.
+The option to allow Print at Home delivery is set at the Instance level, so it can be enabled for as many (or as few) of your Events as needed.
 When it's enabled for an Instance, any Ticket Types that have Print at Home delivery enabled can be delivered in this way.

 - Create a new Event or edit an existing one

-- When creating or editing Instances set the Print at Home Ticket Design to the ticket design that you wish to have printed on your PDF template and set the Print at Home PDF Template to the template you wish to use for this event:
+- Set the Print at Home Ticket Design to the ticket design that you wish to have printed on your PDF template and set the Print at Home PDF Template to the template you wish to use for this Event

 - Save the Instance and Print at Home will now be available for eligible Ticket Types

-Select tickets as usual.
-Print at Home will be available as an option as long as all Instances that tickets are being bought for have a valid ticket/template attached and all Ticket Types are eligible
+- Print at Home will be available as long as all the selected Instances have a valid ticket/template attached and all Ticket Types are eligible

-When the tickets have generated, the customer will receive an email directing them to their My Account page where they can download tickets, or with the tickets attached, depending on your setup
+- When the tickets have been generated, the customer will receive an email directing them to their My Account page where they can download tickets, or with the tickets attached, depending on your setup

 - In the Sales Interface, search for the customer and go to the Orders section of their customer record